Marnaviridae: Heterosigma akashiwo RNA virus (HaRNAV)

 HaRNAV is the first identified virus in the Marnaviridae family.
-When the virus infects Heterosigma akashiwo, a toxic bloom-forming alga, it replicates inside the cytoplasm of its host, and is distributed either singly or in groups as crystalline arrays.
+When the virus infects H. akashiwo, a toxic bloom-forming alga, it replicates inside the cytoplasm of its host, and is distributed either singly or in groups as crystalline arrays.
 Within those that are aligned in crystalline arrays, sectioned particles show that they are either packaged completely (electron dense), or incompletely (ring-shaped).
 Once infected, the host cells exhibit symptoms such as swelling of the endoplasmic reticulum, disintegration and vacuolation of the cytoplasm, as well as fibrous material appearing in those vacuolated areas.

 HaRNAV is known to be able to infect multiple strains of H. akashiwo in the Pacific Ocean, namely 3 strains (NEPCC 102, NEPCC 522, NEPCC 764) from the Northeast Pacific region, and 2 strains (H93616, H94608) from Japan.
-It is noted that HaRNAV infect different strains of H. akashiwo when compared to other viruses, suggesting a co-existence with other H. akashiwo viruses, each having a slightly different host range.
+It is noted that HaRNAV infect different strains of H. akashiwo than other H. akashiwo viruses, suggesting co-existence, with each virus having a slightly different host range.
 H. akashiwo cells also demonstrate more viral resistance after its bloom has collapsed, suggesting that the H. akashiwo strains may change over the course of the algal bloom, which is regulated by the viruses.

 Bacillarnavirus

 Chaetoceros tenuissimus RNA virus 01

 CtenRNAV01 infects the bloom-forming diatom Chaetoceros tenussimus Meunier.
-I was first isolated from strain 2-10 but is able to infect other strains of the same species.
+It was first isolated from strain 2-10 but is able to infect other strains of the same species.
 Host cells in stationary phase are more susceptible to the virus than logarithmic phase cells.
-Host susceptibility is also affected by temperature, with various strains being more susceptible at temperatures above 20ºC.
-Strain 2-10, however, is more susceptible below 20ºC which is not optimal for host growth.
+Host susceptibility is also affected by temperature, with various strains being more susceptible at temperatures above 20 °C. Strain 2–10, however, is more susceptible below 20 °C which is not optimal for host growth.
 Iron-limitation has also been shown to reduce viral infection rates.
 Stationary phase infection and virus-induced lysis of host cells is also impaired by bacteria of the genera Nautella, Polaribacter, and Sulitobacter that coexist with the host diatom in the marine environment.
 This is thought to be a mechanism allowing for susceptible diatom species to survive viral infections.